ARougellis/nashville_housing/README.md

 # nashville_housing
-In this project, I used SQL to clean a Nashville Housing dataset.
+In this project, I practice SQL by using it to clean a Nashville Housing dataset.